-- Press the <◄> <►> keys to select a movie.
+- Press the < ◀> <►> keys to select a movie.

+- In the single-image display, the

+Set > icon displayed on the upper left of the screen indicates a movie.
+If the movie is a video snapshot, [Set Set] will be displayed.

 - In the index display, perforations at the left edge of a thumbnail indicate a movie.
 As movies cannot be played back from the index display, press

 to switch to the single-image display.